charlie180-code/sailsmakr/README.md

 Sailsmakr runs on **Render Cloud**, providing seamless hosting and scaling capabilities.
 All components are containerized using **Docker**, ensuring consistency across development and production environments.

-## Code Infrastructure

-Sailsmakr's backend is powered by **Flask**, which handles API requests and core business logic.
-Infrastructure is managed programmatically with Terraform, ensuring consistency and scalability.

----

-## Database Management

-### Neon DB (PostgreSQL)

-Sailsmakr uses Neon DB for managing structured data in a relational format:
-- **ACID-compliant Database**: Ensures data reliability, integrity, and consistency.
-- **Scalability**: Handles large-scale transactional queries and ensures data integrity.

-### Firestore (NoSQL)

-Firestore is used for handling unstructured data like files, media uploads, and logs:
-- **Real-time Updates**: Facilitates instant data synchronization.
-- **Scalability**: Easily scales with application demands.

----

-## Front-End Development

-Sailsmakr's front-end is built using a combination of VanillaJS, ES6, and JQuery to deliver a dynamic and responsive user experience.
-The UI is styled using **TailwindCSS** and **Bootstrap MD from Creative TIM**.

-### Front-End Libraries and Frameworks:
-- **TailwindCSS**: Utility-first CSS framework for creating responsive designs quickly.
-- **Bootstrap MD**: Material Design components from Creative TIM for modern UI.
-- **VanillaJS (ES6)**: Core JavaScript standard for interactive components.
-- **JQuery**: Simplifies DOM manipulation and event handling.

 ---

 ## Code Infrastructure

 Sailsmakr's backend is  **mainly** powered by **Flask**, which handles API requests and core business logic.
 We're trying to use the most of each framework and programming languages not just python and or flask.

 ```plaintext
 📂 sailsmakr